multilogue/symposium/README.md

 from yaml import safe_load as yl

 messages = """
+  - role: world
+    name: openai
+    content: You are an eloquent assistant.
+Give concise but substantive answers without introduction and conclusion.

-  role: user,
+  - role: human
+    name: Alex
     content: Can we change human nature?
 """
 kwargs = """
   model:                gpt-3.5-turbo